Skip to main content

 Frequently Asked Questions

-Crisol: Theater of Idols is a shooter game.
+Crisol: Theater of Idols is a survival shooter game with horror and mystery themes.

 Crisol: Theater of Idols is available on Xbox Series X|S, PC, Windows and Xbox.